Techtonique/esgtoolkit/README.md

 Your contributions are welcome, and valuable.
 Please, make sure to __read__ the [Code of Conduct](CONTRIBUTING.md) first.

+If you're not comfortable with Git/Version Control yet, please use [this form](https://forms.gle/oqvuDU4JQnnmgevx6).

 # License

 [BSD 3-Clause Clear](LICENSE) © Thierry Moudiki, 2014.